 Given the severe consequences of failing to comply with these summonses, why are so many people risking their freedom over such small infractions?
 Are they unaware of the consequences of missing court?
 Are they forgetting their court date?
 These questions have plagued policy makers in New York, and across the country in cities with similar ticket policies.

 One of the insights we discovered was related to New Yorkers’ mental models, or personal understandings and beliefs, based on impressions or anecdotal information, of what the court experience would be like and what it represented.
 In this case, attending court was strongly associated with lost work time and wages, unrealistically steep fines, and uncomfortable experiences.
-These perceptions were strong enough that some people who were fully aware of arrest warrants for FTA still chose to miss their court date.
+These perceptions were strong enough that some people who were fully aware of arrest warrants for not appearing in court still chose to miss their court date.
 In doing so, they were avoiding a negative experience now while risking a far worse one—arrest— down the line.
 Furthermore, many people who received summonses for small offenses—like spitting or littering—felt that having to go to court was a penalty that far outweighed their mental model of the violation’s seriousness.
 In other words, the punishment didn’t fit the crime, so they chose not to appear.

 Some of these negative perceptions were further compounded because many New Yorkers affected by summonses are lower-income and experiencing some form of time and/or resource scarcity, making juggling workday court appointments and far off dates even more difficult.
 For those experiencing scarcity, it can be challenging to change work schedules or make other necessary arrangements to appear in court.
 Many don’t have steady work shifts, making the 2-3 month delay between summons issue and court dates an additional hassle.
 During this lag time, some people we interviewed reported experiencing unpredictable changes in job or housing, making it even more difficult to plan ahead for a court date.